Creative Jobs: What Graphic Designers Do

 What Is Graphic Design?

-Graphic design is a professional sphere of human activity that lies at the crossroads of visual arts, communication, psychology, and other expert areas.
-Graphic designers create the ways and assets of communication by means of graphic (visual) elements: images of different styles and complexity, photos, types and fonts, pictograms, shapes and sizes, colors and shades, lines and curves, page layouts, etc. A graphic designer makes graphics transfer the message, so they become functional.
-Graphic designers can be described as a type of creatives applying their talents not in pure art with aesthetic satisfaction as a prime, but in communicating and purposeful art.
+Graphic design is a professional field that lies at the crossroads of visual arts, communication, psychology, and other disciplines.
+Graphic designers create the ways and assets of communication by means of graphic (visual) elements: images of different styles and complexity, photos, types and fonts, pictograms, shapes and sizes, colors and shades, lines and curves, page layouts, etc. A graphic designer makes graphics that transfer the message, so they become functional.
+Graphic designers can be described as a type of creative applying their talents not in pure art for aesthetic satisfaction, but in communicating and creating purposeful art.

 What Are the Creative Directions of Graphic Design?